edukey/thoughts/FreeHosting.md

 ## Per Languages

-"docker" here may also mean "any linux binary in proper arch (arm or amd)" (should split docker and linux bin?)
+- "docker" : some ptf let you provide a docker image as long as it fits some requirements
+- "custom" : provide some kind of binary matching requirements (os/arch) alongs ad-hoc config file

-AWS Lambda has a "runtime API" to run any linux binary, so usable with php, f#, rust, binary has to call web api endpoint to get next request, then set its response
+  - ex: AWS Lambda has a "runtime API" to run any linux binary, so usable with php, f#, rust, binary has to call web api endpoint to get next request, then set its response
+  - ex: Azure Function let you provide a binary working as a web server

 | runtime | nb | google | azure | aws | bigs | others
 |-|-|-|-|-|-|-|